AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Experian: Customer Satisfaction Data

-To see what other customers thought of Experian, I checked customer reviews and ratings from Trustpilot and the Better Business Bureau (BBB.)
-As of writing in July of 2024, Experian has a four out of five-star rating on Trustpilot, which is excellent.3 65 percent of the reviews are four or five stars, and given that there are nearly 70,000 reviews total, this accounts for nearly 45,000 happy customers.
-Customers on the BBB, however, were not as happy.
-They gave Experian only 1.08 out of five stars, and the BBB’s rating was no better, a letter grade of C+.
+To see what other customers thought of Experian, we checked customer reviews and ratings from Trustpilot and the Better Business Bureau (BBB).
+As of January of 2026, Experian has a four out of five-star rating on Trustpilot, which is excellent.3 68 percent of the reviews are four or five stars, and given that there are over 90,000 reviews total, this accounts for more than 60,000 happy customers.
+Customers on the BBB, however, were not as happy and gave Experian only 1.09 out of five stars.
+Experian also has a D rating from the BBB, owing to the fact that it has over 70 unresolved complaints.

 DID YOU KNOW: